 You can choose from an abundance of walking trails with panoramic views.
 Or plan a relaxing afternoon using one of the picnic tables available on the open grassy areas.
 For the kids, there is a lovely dinosaur park and an animal-themed playground.

 4 – Have fun at Oceano Dunes SVRA

 Within Pismo State Beach is a giant natural sandbox known as the Oceano Dunes State Vehicular Recreation Area.
 Sprawling white sand dunes overlook the ocean and offer a lovely escape away from the bustling city.

-Many people visit this unique spot in their own four-wheel drive vehicles.
+Many people visit this unique spot in Pismo Beach in their own four-wheel drive vehicles.
 It only costs $5 USD to register your vehicle for off-roading, so it is a fairly inexpensive activity.

-For those who love the outdoors and wish to experience the coast like a local, spend a night or two camping on the beach.
+For those who love outdoor activities and wish to experience the coast like a local, spend a night or two camping near Pismo Beach.
 Wake up to the sound of crashing waves and enjoy gazing at the starry sky.

 Pismo North Beach Campground features 103 tent camping facilities and a campfire center.
 There are no hook-up sites, however, there are pay showers and restrooms available.
 Best of all, leashed pets are more than welcome!

 To reserve a spot, visit the Reserve California website.

 If you want to stay close to the North Beach Campsite site, but don’t want to ditch the comforts of a hotel, here are two hotels in Pismo Beach, Ca, that might be perfect for you.